DORA: Exploring Outlier Representations in Deep Neural Networks: Evaluation

 \subsection{Evaluating Anomaly-Identification capabilities}

-Alignment of the distance metrics between neural representations and the human judgment of the distance between concepts opens an interesting possible application --- based on the functional distance, we can identify representations, that are semantically anomalous to the majority of learned representations.
+The alignment of distance metrics between neural representations and human judgment of concepts presents an intriguing potential application.
+Specifically, we can identify representations that are semantically anomalous compared to the majority of learned representations, based on the functional distance.
 While these representations may simply learn unique individual concepts, we demonstrate in further experiments that in real-life scenarios they might correspond to the undesired concepts from spurious correlations in the training data that diverge from the typical (intended) decision-making strategy.

-To assess the usefulness of the alignment between distance metrics and human-defined semantic baseline, we conducted the experiment, where we measured the ability of the distance metrics to detect semantically anomalous representations.
-For this purpose, we conducted a toy experiment by training a ResNet18 \cite{he2016deep} network on a combination of two conceptually different datasets.
+To assess the usefulness of the alignment between distance metrics and human-defined semantic baseline, we conducted the experiment, where we measured the ability of the distance metrics to detect anomalous representations.
+For this purpose, we trained a ResNet18 network on a combination of two conceptually different datasets.
 The combined dataset comprised the Tiny Imagenet \cite{le2015tiny}, containing 200 ImageNet classes, and the MNIST handwritten-numbers dataset \cite{deng2012mnist}, containing 10 handwritten numbers, resulting in a total of 210 classes.
 MNIST images were upsampled to the size of 3 $\times$ 64 $\times$ 64 pixels to match the size of images in Tiny ImageNet.
-After training on the combined dataset in the image classification task, we computed functional distances between the output logits and evaluated the ability of different Outlier Detection methods to detect MNIST logit, given the computed distance matrices only.
+After training on the combined dataset in the image classification task, we computed functional distances between the output logits and evaluated the ability of different Outlier Detection (OD) methods to detect MNIST logits, given the computed distance matrices only.
 For this, we utilized five different Outlier Detection methods: the Angle-based Outlier Detector (ABOD) \cite{kriegel2008angle}, Feature Bagging (FB) \cite{lazarevic2005feature}, Isolation Forest (IF) \cite{liu2008isolation}, Local Outlier Factor (LOF) \cite{breunig2000lof} and One-class SVM (OCSVM) \cite{scholkopf2001estimating}.
-The performance of the Outlier Detection (OD) methods was evaluated using the AUC ROC metric for the classification between Tiny ImageNet representations, and the ones from MNIST classes.
+We evaluated the performance of the Outlier Detection methods using the AUC ROC metric for the binary classification between Tiny ImageNet and MNIST representations.
 To ensure stability in light of the stochastic nature of some outlier detection methods, the results of the outlier detection were repeated 100 times with different random states.